andrenth/srsly/README.md

 * `y@local2.com` translates to `y@external1.com` and to `y@external2.com`.

-The final result of the translations performed by Postfix will result in the folloing deliveries (without considering SRS for now):
+The final result of the translations performed by Postfix will result in the following deliveries (without considering SRS for now):

 1. A message from `a@example.com` to `x@local1.com` (local delivery);
 2. A message from `a@example.com` to `x@external1.com` and `y@external1.com`;
 3. A message from `a@example.com` to `y@external2.com`.

-With regards to SRS, two issues can be identified from the situations described above.
-Case 1 doesn't need SRS because it's not a redirection, but there's no way a milter application can force delivery to be split in order to avoid performing address rewrites in some of them.
+With regards to SRS, two issues can be identified from the situation described above.
+Case 1 doesn't need SRS because it's not a redirect, but there's no way a milter application can force delivery to be split in order to avoid performing address rewrites in some of them.
 Case 2 results in a single message sent in one SMTP session, but this message is the result of